-This is the best moist Chocolate Loaf Cake I have ever made.
+This is the best and easiest moist Chocolate Loaf Cake I have ever made.
 A bold but true statement I knows.
 It took me rather unawares……….

 It is DIVINE.
 It’s simplicity in making only adds to it’s stupendous qualities.
 Damp and so deeply chocolatey you can’t believe it only contains cocoa.
 It just can’t be………